pip-services/pip-services-docs/content/en/net/sqlserver/_index.md

 ```

 Alternatively you can store data in non-relational format using `IdentificableJsonSqlServerPersistence`.
-It stores data in tables with two columns - `id` with unique object id and `data` with object data serialized as JSON.
+It stores data in tables with two columns: `id` with unique object id and `data` with object data serialized as JSON.
 To access data fields you shall use the `JSON_VALUE([data],'$.field')` expression.

 ```cs